Troubleshooting With NuoDB Command

 Collecting Diagnostics

-command line interface, the following commands are used to extract information:
+) command-line interface, the following commands are used to collect information:

 For more information on NuoDB Command and other command line tools, see Command Line Tools.